fureyc/municipal-water-demand-forecasting/README.md

 I developed the project as an application of statistical modeling and time-series forecasting to a water-management problem.
 I was interested not only in whether a more flexible model could improve forecast accuracy, but also in when it helped and where it still failed.

 The project uses public data and chronological validation throughout.
-Point-model features, model families and hyperparameters were fixed before the original final holdout was viewed.
-The later probabilistic system was developed separately using earlier chronological forecasts, with its quantile-regression and calibration choices fixed before the final out-of-sample probabilistic evaluation.
+Model features, model families and hyperparameters were fixed before the original final holdout was viewed.
+The later probabilistic system was developed separately using earlier chronological forecasts, with its quantile regression and calibration choices fixed before the final out-of-sample probabilistic evaluation.

 ## Why I built this project

-My academic work has focused on machine learning, uncertainty quantification and scalable numerical methods.
+My academic work has focused on scalable numerical methods for machine learning and uncertainty quantification.
 I built this project to explore how those skills could be applied to a practical utility-planning problem.

 Public water-system reports often distinguish between observed demand and weather-normalized demand.
 That raised several related questions for me: